peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 Modifies the matrix at the top of this stack by multiplying it by an orthographic projection matrix.

-For more information on the projection matrix and the parameters, see <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>.
+For more information on the projection matrix and the parameters, see MathUtil.mat4ortho.

 #### Parameters